Skip to main content

 .build();

-1. Breaking down the response into individual claims
+1. It splits the answer into individual claims.

-2. Checking each claim against the retrieved context
+2. It checks each claim against the retrieved context.

-A score of 0.8 means 80% of the claims in the response are supported by the context.
+A score of 0.8 means 80% of the claims in the answer are backed by the context.

 Hallucination Evaluator